CleanMachine1/AdlistTXTS/README.md

 <br>
 https://dbl.oisd.nl/
 <br>
-This combination is a very extreme blacklist due to it being normally over 1.2M blocks
+This combination makes a very extreme blacklist.

 ### How to use